Meaning of Incoterms

 Incoterms are also needed by the traders in making import and export because incoterms are a great source of saving money and making more profit through trade instead of trading without any standardized set of rules.

 Incoterms are also needed in order to avoid any kind of tussle or cheating between the buyers and sellers.
 As they have signed the incoterms before making trade, they have to follow them.
 This leads to the peaceful trade between the two countries.
-Without incoterms, it is very likely to happen that the two parties start fighting on some issue of cost, insurance or any other such issue which may lead to severe one and hence resulting in great enmity between the countries.
+Without incoterms, it is very likely to happen that the two parties start fighting on some issue of cost or any other such issue which may lead to severe one and hence resulting in great enmity between the countries.

 Number of incoterms